AlvinBaloloy/MangroveLEAF/README.md

 MangroveLEAF delivers data-driven insights to guide conservation efforts, complemented by three analytical tools namely **STEM**, **BRANCH**, and **STALK**—that deepen understanding and address the underlying drivers of mangrove loss.

+** Shoreline Trend Estimation and Modeling (STEM)** facilitates historical analysis of shoreline retreat within a selected site, and models future retreat based on Modified Normalized Difference Water Index (MNDWI) and Joint Research Centre datasets.
+Additionally, this tool automatically computes the mangrove loss area directly caused by the observed shoreline retreat.

+**Built-up Regression Analysis of Coastal Habitats (BRANCH)** analyzes the growth of built-up areas along coastal zones and models future development impacts on mangrove ecosystems (loss) within a selected site.

+**Survey on Traditional and Local Knowledge (STALK)** analyzes the growth of built-up areas along coastal zones and models future development impacts on mangrove ecosystems (loss) within a selected site.

+---
 ---

 ## 🔗 Access the Tool via github